NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app.md

 8. Talk to the App Store to validate and upload the `ipa`.
 9. Upload the self-signed `ipa` to a GitHub release.

-After the workflow has completed, your app will automatically show up in TestFlight after a short processing period.
+Before starting the workflow for the first time, your app should be configured in App Store Connect.
+The builds will automatically show up in TestFlight after a short processing period.

 ## Setting up the secrets